On the Method of Interconnection and Damping Assignment Passivity-Based Control for the Stabilization of Mechanical Systems: Introduction

-In this paper, we make improvement of the method of IDA-PBC in several ways so that the IDA-PBC method becomes as strong as its Lagrangian counterpart.
+In this paper, we make improvement of the method of IDA-PBC in several ways so that the IDA-PBC method becomes as powerful as its Lagrangian counterpart.
 First, we propose a new form of IDA-PBC by introducing a quadratic gyroscopic force.
-The skew-symmetric interconnection matrix in the conventional form of IDA-PBC \cite{AcOrAsMa05,OrGa04}, is shown to have unnecessary components that do not appear in the system dynamics with the number of degrees of freedom greater than two.
-To remove the unnecessary components, use of quadratic gyroscopic force is proposed in place of the skew-symmetric interconnection matrix.
+The skew-symmetric interconnection matrix in the conventional form of IDA-PBC \cite{AcOrAsMa05,OrGa04,RoDoOr13} is shown to have unnecessary components that do not appear in the system dynamics with the number of degrees of freedom greater than two.
+To remove the unnecessary components, the use of quadratic gyroscopic force is proposed in place of the skew-symmetric interconnection matrix.
 Second, the kinetic matching conditions get decomposed into two sets: one containing no components of the gyroscopic force and the other containing components of the gyroscopic force.
 The first set constitutes a new reduced set of kinetic matching PDEs and the second is used to algebraically define the gyroscopic force.
 This decomposition substantially reduces the number of kinetic matching PDEs.
 For example, if the degree of underactuation is one, there is only one kinetic matching PDE, irrespective of the number of degrees of freedom.
-Moreover, when the co-distribution spanned by actuation (or control) co-vector fields is integrable, the new reduced matching PDEs contain a smaller number of entries of the unknown mass matrix, which was never discovered in the past.
+Moreover, when the co-distribution spanned by actuation (or control) co-vector fields is integrable, the new reduced matching PDEs contain a smaller number of entries of the unknown mass matrix, which was never discovered in the past for IDA-PBC.
 Third, we provide necessary and sufficient conditions for stabilizability by IDA-PBC for the class of all linear mechanical systems with an arbitrary degree of underactuation and for the class of all nonlinear mechanical systems with one degree of underactuation.
 These conditions can be easily verified in advance before solving the matching PDEs.
-Fourth, a step-by-step synthesis procedure with IDA-PBC is provided and the main results are illustrated with two examples.
+Fourth, a step-by-step synthesis procedure with IDA-PBC is provided and the main results are illustrated with examples.
+Lastly, the duality of the new method of IDA-PBC to the method of controlled Lagrangians is discussed.